-For the 2nd year running agileKRC was independently verified again as a Leader for Agile Project Management training in the Trusted Training Radar® report.
+For the 2nd year running agileKRC was independently verified again as a Leader for its Agile Project Management courses in the Trusted Training Radar® report.

-For the 3rd successive year, agileKRC again achieved Leader status for Agile Project Management training in the Trusted Training Radar® report.
+For the 3rd successive year, agileKRC again achieved Leader status for its Agile Project Management courses in the Trusted Training Radar® report.

 agileKRC continues to be prominent in today’s agile community – always eager to learn, challenge, develop and contribute for the common good.